Aditya2705gupta/D2C_fashion_brand_analysis/readme2.md

-# 🛍️ Decoding Customer Value: A SQL-Driven Retention Strategy

-> **Using Python, SQL, and Tableau to identify high-value customers, measure promotional dependency, and design a data-driven customer retention strategy for a Direct-to-Consumer (D2C) fashion retailer.**

----

-# 📖 Background
+# Background

 A Direct-to-Consumer (D2C) fashion brand selling clothing, accessories, footwear, and outerwear across the United States has grown to nearly **3,900 customers**.
 While the business collects rich transactional and behavioral data, it lacks a structured approach to understanding **who its most valuable customers are**, **how much revenue depends on promotions**, and **which customers should be retained through pricing versus experience**.

 Without these insights, promotional campaigns are applied broadly, increasing marketing costs while potentially eroding margins and attracting short-term bargain hunters instead of long-term loyal customers.

-This project demonstrates how analytics can convert customer data into strategic business decisions using **Python**, **SQL**, and **Tableau**.
+This project demonstrates how analytics can convert customer data into strategic business decisions using **Python** and **SQL**

 ---

-# 🎯 Problem Statement
+# Problem Statement

 Using only transactional and behavioral customer data, the objective was to:

-* Identify the brand's highest-value customer segments.
+* Identify the brand's highest value customer segments.
 * Measure how dependent current revenue is on discounts and promo codes.
 * Understand which customer behaviors predict long-term loyalty.
-* Identify geographical and product-category opportunities.
+* Identify geographical and product category opportunities.
-* Build a data-backed retention strategy that reduces promotional dependency **without negatively impacting sales**.
+* Build a data backed retention strategy that reduces promotional dependency **without negatively impacting sales**.

 ---

-# ❓ Key Business Questions
+# Key Business Questions

 This project answers the following business questions: